andrewgdotcom/ason/ason.md

 At the data layer ASON is encoded as a sequence of bytes.
 Some of these are interpreted as ASCII control characters with special meaning to the structure and plaintext layers of ASON.
-All other bytes are either reserved to the plaintext layer, or forbidden.
+Any byte in the range 0x20..0xff is treated as plaintext by ASON.

 C0 control chars reserved to the structure layer
 ------------------------------------------------